EurosEvans/employee-bonuses-etcheconomy/docs/index.rst

 Etch Documentation
 ==================

-Etch is a project to manage bonuses by allows key functions as follows -
+Etch is a project to manage bonuses by allowing key functions as follows -

 * Add Bonuses/Rewards
 * Approving payments